csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

  * `addGoalie` - this method adds a new `Goalie` to the last index of the `PlayerList` ArrayList
  * `addShot` this method records a shot to a specified skater
  * `addGoal` this method records a goal for a specified skater and up to two assists for two other specified skaters
- * `addPPGoal` - this method records a PowerPlay goal for a specified skater and up to two power play assists for two other specified skaters
+ * `addPPGoal` - this method records a Powerplay goal for a specified skater and up to two power play assists for two other specified skaters
  * `addGoalA` - this method records a shot and a goal against the goalie for a specified goalie
  * `addShotsA` - this method records a shot against the goalie for a specified goalie
  * `addSOMinutes` - this method records a shutout and minutes played during the shutout for a specified goalie, as well as a game played